 - Frequent falls

 - Seems to struggle to get up from the floor, using hands to “walk up legs” (Gower sign)

-- Broad based gait in a child > age 2.
-This is abnormal and may indicate muscle weakness
+- Broad based gait in a child > age of 2 years.
+This is abnormal and may indicate muscle weakness.

-- Enlarged calves (calf hypertrophy); this is typically seen in Duchenne muscular dystrophy.
+- Enlarged calves (calf hypertrophy); this is typically seen in Duchenne muscular dystrophy (DMD).
 It is pseudohypertrophy as it is due to fat and connective tissue that have replaced the damaged muscle cells.

 - There may be hypotonia but this can be difficult to detect in young children.